Other Indefinite-Lived Intangible Assets

 COVID-19pandemic and the resulting

 orders that began to adversely impact revenues.
-We assessed a variety of factors, including media industry forecasts for the remainder of 2020 and the amount by which the prior estimated fair value exceeded the carrying value.
+We assessed a variety of factors, including media industry forecasts and the amount by which the prior estimated fair value exceeded the carrying value.
+The results of our first quarter of 2020 interim impairment analysis are described further below.

 Pre-taxroyalty income is based on a